Blogs

 Small business SEO is another area where startups often underperform or overlook opportunities, leading to lost traffic and lower visibility.

 Just days ago, we spoke with a South Carolina tech startup owner who invested $60,000 in a marketing agency over three months, expecting nothing but what every startup expects – business growth.
-But nothing changed, neither his domain rating, nor his lead quantity or revenue.
+But nothing changed, neither his domain rating, nor his lead quantity nor his revenue.
 The results were zero!
-He did not see any impact at all!
+He did not see any impact at all, even after all the investment in digital marketing for small businesses.

 Small Business Owners’ Experiences with Disjointed Marketing Services